- When can I study overseas?

 Yes!
 UNE policy requires you to carry appropriate insurance for the duration of your exchange.
 We recommend that you buy a comprehensive travel insurance policy that includes unlimited (or a very high level of) medical coverage as well as coverage for repatriation and medical evacuation in cases of emergency.

 You must show proof that you have purchased such a policy before you leave on your exchange program.
-OSLS students are required to provide a copy of your insurance to the academic staff in charge of your exchange program in the School of Languages, Cultures and Linguistics.
+OSLS students are required to provide a copy of your insurance to the academic staff in charge of your exchange program in the School of Humanities, Arts and Social Sciences.
 All other exchange students are required to provide a copy to the Study Abroad & Exchange Officer at UNE International.
 Many of our partners, as well as some overseas immigration departments, also require proof of insurance for incoming international students.

 - Our American exchange partners typically offer their own university insurance policy that you may choose to purchase.
 However, most of them will agree to allow you to buy your own policy from Australia, provided that it meets their basic requirements and also those of the US immigration services.
 Check online for current minimum insurance requirements for exchange students going to the US, as stated by the US Department of State (costs are listed in US dollars).